chharvey/counterpoint-proposals/issues/96-remove-void-type.md

 ```
 (As an aside, it is not usually safe to access dynamic collections with static indices.
 The recommended technique is to loop over the collection dynamically.)

-As decribed in #94, the potential access operator “catches” the runtime error and returns `null` instead.
+As decribed in #94, the maybe access operator “catches” the runtime error and returns `null` instead.
 ```cp
 let xx: int = list.[i]; % no compiler error (index is not foldable), but unsafe: throws IndexOutOfBoundsException at runtime let yy: int = dict.[c]; % no compiler error (key   is not foldable), but unsafe: throws KeyOutOfRangeException at runtime